kevinylee/saigon-deli/README.md

 - [x] Add Sentry
 - [x] End-to-end flow testing
 - [x] Figure out spicy lemongrass add on price issue
-- [ ] Migrate to JSON file for menu items!!!
+- [x] Run the script.
+Get everything in the DB.
+- [x] Add all ItemSizes (missing all the OS)
+- [x] Update gsheets to load from DB
+- [x] Go through checkout flow, fix bugs
+- [x] Update checkout to fetch data through DB
-- [ ] Grab the add-on price and size price according to the item, rather than centralized AddOn and Size objects
+- [x] Grab the add-on price and size price according to the item, rather than centralized AddOn and Size objects
+- [ ] Make the dashboard nicer please
+- [ ] Production rollout => Copy tables and rows, deploy current changes, yolo

 - [ ] Sort by uncompleted orders or sort by delivery dates
 - [ ] Allow you to edit availability in the dashboard